 Edinburgh is Scotland’s historic jewel from a fairy tale, where narrow cobbled streets meet plenty of greenery built on an ancient volcano.
 One can find anything and everything from architectural masterpieces that stood the test of time, to cool bars and extravagant events.
-So, there is an abundance of things to do within the best place to live in the UK, yet there are simply some must-visit places in Edinburgh everyone should see at least once in their life.
+So, there is an abundance of things to do within the best place to live in the UK, yet there are simply some must-visit places in Edinburgh everyone should see at least once in their life, and especially while here for the Edinburgh Fringe.

 1. Visit the Palace of Holyroodhouse